 1. Choosing the wrong font type and size

 While you’re free to use any font of your choice for your logo or package name, guidelines require you to use a predefined typeface and font dimensions when listing important information.
-Details about the product such as the list of ingredients, warnings, or nutritional information have to be mentioned using an FSSAI approved font.
+Details about the product such as the list of ingredients, warnings, or nutritional information have to be mentioned using an FSSAI approved font for effective packaging management.

 For example, the FSSAI has directed that alcoholic beverage bottles above 200ml should display a warning in a font size of not less than 3mm.